 And humans remain human after death.
 I suppose that maybe a human in the intermediate state might be able to look down from heaven and observe certain things, but I don’t think so.
 Any theological thoughts out there about that? **See the comments after the post for further thoughts.

 My concern is this: We need to be careful that we are not applying incommunicable attributes of God to humanity.
+[Incommunicable attributes belong to God alone.]

 This is wrongly done with angels.
 For example, some people pray to angels.
 But prayer should be directed to God alone.
 Angels can not mediate for us.
 Jesus is our only mediator (I Timothy 2:5).

-Likewise, are we thinking that our dead loved one will suddenly have God’s attribute of omniscience or all-seeing, and be able to look down and observe us – even influence or help us?
+In a similar way, are we thinking that our dead loved one will suddenly have God’s attribute of omniscience or all-seeing, and be able to look down and observe us – even influence or help us?
 As Christians, we believe that it is God who guides our steps.
 Jesus intercedes for us (Romans 8:34).
 Angels are servants of God that can also assist people in need.

 Why would we be looking for our dead aunt or grandma to do these things?